ShawonAshraf/paper-chat-qa/README.md

-# paper-summariser
+# paper-chat-qa

 ![build status](https://github.com/ShawonAshraf/paper-summariser/actions/workflows/main.yml/badge.svg)

-Summarises and queries research papers using Retrieval Augmented Generation using LLAMA2.
+Summarises and answers queries on research papers using Retrieval Augmented Generation using LLAMA2.

 ![a screenshot of the web ui](snapshot.png)